JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

 ## Run a test

-1. Run the test using the gutter icon.
+1. Run the test using the gutter icon:

    ![Run the test](run-test.png)